 The concert was postponed, our travel plans on hold.
 But that doesn’t me dreaming of new adventures and planning new things to see.
-It will be 5 years this autumn since we stayed at Chateau Marmont before Desert Trip and there are so many more places I want to see.
+It will be 5 years this autumn since we stayed at Chateau Marmont before riding a Tesla out to Desert Trip and there are so many more places I want to see.

 Last time we stropped briefly at the Laurel Canyon Country Store but didn’t look for Jim Morrison’s place round the back (his house on Love Street!) or drive up into the Canyon to see Joni Mitchell’s place on Lookout Mountain, or Blue Jay Way made famous by George Harrison.
 We missed the massive Kermit statue at the Jim Henson studio just south of Sunset and I’d love to see the Randy’s Donuts out near LAX.
 We dined at the Beverly Wiltshire (the Pretty Woman hotel) but didn’t check out the Beverly Hills hotel (the iconic cover shot of Hotel California.)
 Truly so much to see!